 - Valid Driver's License, etc.

 With a pretty wide range on the market, how do you decide which truck is for you?
-The first thing you must decide is: New or used?
-You can buy and customize a brand-new vehicle.
-In this case, you will lay out more money, but you won’t need to worry about repairs or breakdowns any too soon.
+There are two things you must decide on.
+New or used?
+Buy or lease?
+You can you will lay out more money and buy a brand-new vehicle and equipment to build a food truck.
+In this case, you won’t need to worry about repairs or breakdowns any too soon.
 The average cost of a new food truck – without equipment – is $60,000, but you could end up spending hundreds of thousands dollars on it.
 It all depends on your budget.